skillrepos/containers/codespace-labs.md

 shortcut using "get events" that we can do too.

 ```
-k get events | grep web | grep image
+k get events | grep db | grep image
 ```

-9. Notice that the output of the command from the step above gives us an image path and name: "quay.io/techupskills/roar-web:1.10.1".

-10. The problem is that we don't have an image with the tag "1.10.1".
-There's a typo - instead we have a "1.0.1" version.
+9. Remember that we tagged the images for our local registry as localhost:5000/roar-db:v1 and localhost:5000/roar-web:v1.
+But if you scroll back up and look at the “Image” property in the describe output, you’ll see that it actually specifies “localhost:5000/roar-db-v1”.

-11. We can change the existing deployment to see if this fixes things.
+10. We can change the existing deployment to see if this fixes things.
 But first, let's setup a watch in a separate terminal so we can see how Kubernetes changes things when we make a change to the configuration.